mgorav/swagger-aggregator/README.md

 # Swagger Aggregator

-  A Spring BOOT application which aggregates/consolidates all the swagger definitions usind springfox.
+  A Spring BOOT application which aggregates/consolidates all the swagger definitions using springfox.
   This app if added to Spring BOOT based Netflix Zuul (API Gateway) will provide complete API gateway features like paid product [Swagger Hub](https://swaggerhub.com)